ruszkipista/cims01-lkc/README.md

 |F20|G10|display an event/training calendar, allow members to sign up/off|

 ### 1.3 User Stories
+* As a club coach I want to make available all information that I think needs to be known before a new joiner enters the gym, so I can spare time on explaining things on the first occasion or in emails.
+* As a club coach I want to make available a Fitness Self Assessment form to receive it filled from the joiner, so I can train the new joiner more on the first occasion.
+* As a website visitor with intent of starting training, I want to access all relevant information on one website about kettlebell training with the club so I could join training without raising any further questions.
+* As a website visitor with intent on joining my first training with the club, I want to announce my arrival, so they know my name, my background and they will expect me.
+* As a club member I want to access news articles about upcoming and past club related events, so I can be well informed
+* As a club officer I want to make club governance documents available to the public so they are accessible by anyone and any time without extra effort by the club.
+* As a club officer I want to make clear the club’s national and international affiliation so new joiners can expect quality training.

 ### 1.4 Structure plane
 The structure of the website to be built consist of